 Vikram Seth’s An Equal Music weaves music through the personal lives of the members of a working string quartet in a story of love, loss and longing.
+The leading pair's performance of Beethoven's Piano Trio Opus 1 No.3, which they first performed in their college years, is a recurring feature.
 The Daily Telegraph described it as ‘The finest novel about music ever written in English’.

 Ian McEwan’s passion for music was evident when he penned the libretto for Michael Berkeley’s 2008 opera For You.
 And it was also evident when he made the female protagonist in his compelling novel, On Chesil Beach, a talented violinist with dreams of a career on the concert stage.

 In a lighter read, Jilly Cooper offers up a romp about the highs and the lows of ‘the sexiest, most flamboyant violinist in classical music’ undone by the male-dominated heights of the industry with her 1996 novel Appassionata.